tiyd-python-2017-02/resources/prework/prework.md

 ### Typing
 Programming requires lots of typing.
 If you are not comfortable touch-typing, please practice.
 I would recommend you work to get to at least 40-50 WPM before beginning the class.
-Create an account at [typing.com](http://www.typing.com/student/join#5878D64928C7C) and join our class.
+Create an account at [typing.com using this link](http://www.typing.com/student/join#5878D64928C7C) and join our class.
 I'll be able to see your progress!
 Take a couple of the tests, or go through the lessons to build your skills and speed.